ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 gp env AWS_DEFAULT_REGION='<Your Aws default region>'
 ```

-I then commited my changes, created a pull request, merged the changes into my main branch and tagged it.
+I then committed my changes, created a pull request, merged the changes into my main branch and tagged it.

-# Terraform Prodivers and Modules - Generate a Random Resource
+# Terraform Providers and Modules - Generate a Random Resource

-You need to always remember the [Terraform registry](https://registry.terraform.io/) when working with terraform because this is where you will get the documentation for Terrraform.
+You need to always remember the [Terraform registry](https://registry.terraform.io/) when working with terraform because this is where you will get the documentation for Terraform.

 In the Terraform registry you will get providers and modules and also examples of how to implement whatever infrastructure you would like to spin up.

 Providers in terraform is how you directly interact with an API to make it powered by terraform.

 A module is collection of terraform files, it is basically a way of creating a template to utilise commonly used actions.
-It makes things easier and more portable to move terrafoem code around.
+It makes things easier and more portable to move terraform code around.

 The hashicorp [random provider](https://registry.terraform.io/providers/hashicorp/random/latest) allows us to randomly generate out things out.
 We will use it to learn.